SKl33/ByfronCloser/README.md

 - A better Byfron Killer to make you're exploits work.

-- This app should restart the process of you're default browser*.
+- This app should close the apps process.

 - It has no detects BTW so you can use it with anti-virus on.